-Rap star Rick Ross lost 100 pounds and regained his health with CrossFit workouts and a diet overhaul.
+Rap star Rick Ross lost 100 pounds in seven months and regained his health with CrossFit workouts and a diet overhaul.

 “I’ve been doing this CrossFit thing," Ross told 93.9 WKYS FM.
 "I call it ‘RossFit.
 We had started doing it last year.
 The most I used to do for exercise was stand up to count the money, you know what I’m saying?”

 Rick, a former couch potato, said he actually enjoys his high-intensity CrossFit training.
 "It’s a different type of workout,” he said.
 “I feel good.”

 Ross, 38, also modified his diet, and began eating less junk and more fruit.
 He said he stills eats the way he used to, but in smaller portions.
 And he makes exercise a top priority.
 "I eat pears now and s–t like that," he said.
 "I still eat the way I want to eat.
 I just go to the gym."

 Rick decided to take control of his health after suffering two seizures in one day back in 2011.
 The seizures, which occurred on two separate airplane flights, left him unconscious, and CPR was necessary to revive him.

 Ross doesn't have a specific weight-loss goal, but is proud of his progress.
 “It was just time for me to tighten up a little bit,” he said.
 “I have no destination, no specific weight [goal].”

 Tim McGraw Lost 40 Pounds With CrossFit and Paleo